index contact © 2025

 Weaknesses

-• I can sometimes think too “big picture” or daydream about how a project could grow into an inspiring upwards spiral but then miss the immediate deliverables needed to get the project done.
+• I can sometimes think too “big picture” or daydream about how a project could grow beyond the brief.

 How to communicate with me

-• Email actually works pretty well.
+• Email works well.
 I also prefer apps like Asana that help delineate tasks.

 • Conversations face-to-face (even if that means Zoom).